Special Weather Statement issued for Lower Kobuk and Noatak Valleys, Upper Kobuk and Noatak Valleys by NWS - NewsBreak

 weather.gov

-Special Weather Statement issued for Calhoun, Inland Bay, Jackson, Washington by NWS
+Special Weather Statement issued for Outagamie, Shawano, Southern Oconto County, Waupaca, Waushara by NWS

-Effective: 2022-08-26 16:18:00 EDT Expires: 2022-08-26 17:45:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-Torrential rainfall is also occurring with this storm and may lead to localized flooding.
+Effective: 2022-08-28 15:01:00 CDT Expires: 2022-08-28 17:00:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Torrential rainfall is also occurring with these storms and may lead to localized flooding.
 Do not drive your vehicle through flooded roadways.
-Frequent cloud to ground lightning is occurring with this storm.
-Lightning can strike 10 miles away from a thunderstorm.
-Seek a safe shelter inside a building or vehicle.
-Target Area: Calhoun; Inland Bay; Jackson; Washington A strong thunderstorm will impact portions of south central Jackson, northeastern Bay, northwestern Calhoun and east central Washington Counties in the Panhandle of Florida through 445 PM CDT At 407 PM CDT, Doppler radar was tracking a strong thunderstorm 16 miles east of Vernon, moving northeast at 10 mph.
-HAZARD...Winds in excess of 40 mph.
+Target Area: Outagamie; Shawano; Southern Oconto County; Waupaca; Waushara; Winnebago Strong thunderstorms will impact portions of northwestern Winnebago, eastern Waushara, southeastern Waupaca, south central Oconto, western Outagamie and eastern Shawano Counties through 500 PM CDT At 405 PM CDT, Doppler radar was tracking strong thunderstorms along a line extending from near Clintonville to 7 miles east of Waupaca to 7 miles south of Wautoma.
+Movement was northeast at 30 mph.
+HAZARD...Winds in excess of 30 mph and pea size hail.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
-Locations impacted include Betts, Moose Pond, Center Lake, Ridgetop, Round Lake, Fountain, Compass Lake and Camps Head.
-MAX HAIL SIZE...0.00 IN MAX WIND GUST...40 MPH
+Minor damage to outdoor objects is possible.
+Strong thunderstorms will be near New London and Navarino Wildlife Area around 420 PM CDT.
+Other locations in the path of these storms include Redgranite, Fremont and Lake Poygan.
+MAX HAIL SIZE...0.25 IN MAX WIND GUST...30 MPH

 weather.gov